Is Helga’s Folly In Kandy Sri Lanka The Most Amazing Hotel In the World?

 Stereophonics wrote the song Madam Helga after their stay at Helga’s Folly

-Selina had a wealth of knowledge, she pointed out so many pieces of furniture to paintings that all told a story, but not like any story, the kind of stories that would make you literally wonder how a family had such a big history.
+Selina Blow has a wealth of knowledge, she pointed out so many pieces of furniture to paintings that all told a story, but not like any story, the kind of stories that would make you literally wonder how any family could have such a big history.

-From the ceiling designs that inspired Philip Treacy to how Selina herself lived with him and Alexander Mcqueen and the stories about what it was like when Vivien Leigh and Peter Finch stayed with them at Helga’s Folly, I could have spent hours listening to her.
-Outside the cinema room at Helga’s Folly
+From the ceiling designs that inspired Philip Treacy, to how Selina herself lived with him and Alexander Mcqueen, and the stories about what it was like when Vivien Leigh and Peter Finch stayed with them at Helga’s Folly, I could have spent hours listening to her.

-I spent a couple of hours there at Helga’s Folly, completely blown away by Selina’s tour and utterly overwhelmed by every single item in the hotel because every single room of the 40 room hotel was completely different and inspiring.
-It was an incredible experience.One of the bedrooms at Helga’s Folly
+I spent a couple of hours there at Helga’s Folly in Kandy, completely blown away by Selina’s tour and utterly overwhelmed by every single item in the hotel.
+Every single room of the 40 room hotel was completely different and inspiring.
+It was an incredible experience.

 Have you been to Helga’s Folly?
 Let me know in the comments below.